-- UNC must maintain a presence in Japan

-- UNC-R must be multinational

-- The U.S. and Japan must mutually designate bases for use by UNC Member Nations

-- UNC designated bases must fly the UN flag

-- UNC-R must exercise the use of those bases by Sending States
+- UNC must maintain a presence in Japan - this is done by UNC-R - UNC-R must be multinational the Commander is Australian and the Deputy is Canadian - The U.S. and Japan must mutually designate U.S. bases for co-use by UNC Member Nations - UNC-designated bases must fly the UN flag - UNC-R must exercise the use of those bases by Sending States